 - identify and assess any negative environmental effects of the projects on natural features, provincial parks or conservation reserves referred to in Section 38(1) - identify mitigation measures in respect of any negative environmental effects - describe how the environmental effects monitoring plan in the Design and Operations Report (Hatch Ltd., 2010e) addresses any negative environmental effects - describe how the Construction Plan Report (Hatch Ltd., 2010d) addresses any negative environmental effects.

-This EIS has been prepared to address these requirements for the construction of Project components within 120 m of significant natural heritage features noted in Section 1.1 and described in Section 1.2.
+This EIS has been prepared to address these requirements for the construction of Project components within 120 m of significant natural heritage features noted in Section 1.1.

 1.2 Background Information on Natural Heritage Features